UHH-ISS/honeygrove/README.md

 * clone the repository or download and unzip it
 * copy the `/honeygrove` directory where you want to install it
-* run `honeygrove_install.sh` with root privileges to install the dependencies
+* run `honeygrove_install` with root privileges to install the dependencies

 For further information see our [wiki](https://github.com/UHH-ISS/honeygrove/wiki) (only in German at the moment).